[ Printer Friendly Version ] [ Report Abuse ]

 She remembered coming here when she was four or five, because her dad had been on the wrong end of a curse.
 She remembered coming here just before she turned eight, because her uncle Ron had inadvertently touched a cursed amulet.
-And when she was eleven, because Teddy had bumped into trouble in the catacombs, and thirteen, because Victoire had been attacked by something (what was highly classified Ministry information)…
+And when she was eleven, because Teddy had bumped into trouble in the catacombs, and thirteen, because Victoire had been attacked by… something.

 Today it was James.

 Lily wrapped her arms around herself and tried to concentrate on breathing rather than crying.
 James had barely been out of Hogwarts for two years, and he’d already landed himself in St. Mungo’s for an extended stay twice before.
 He’d probably be in St. Mungo’s for weeks while the Healers sorted him out.